Camino Sanabrés, Puebla de Sanabria to Lubián, Day Six, 27.84 Kilometers (17.3 Miles)

 Here is a photo of the remaining slog up to the tunnel.

-It was lovely to finally see the tunnel and the top at about 19.4 kilometers into our day on the Camino Sanabrés from Puebla de Sanabria to Lubián.
+It was lovely to finally see the tunnel and the top after about 19.5 kilometers into our day on the Camino Sanabrés from Puebla de Sanabria to Lubián.

 The tunnel is 435 meters long, and was a nice reprieve from the rain, despite it being very windy inside.
 The guys were hooting as their voices echoed through the tunnel.

 This is the Alto de Padornelo at 1356 meters, (4448 feet).
-The actual high point is above the tunnel, on the road that the official route follows, several meters higher.
+The actual high point is above the tunnel, on the road where the blue and orange routes converge, several meters higher.

-When you are through the Túnel de Padornelo, the official route that walked up and over the top of the tunnel, now joins the N-525 from the left, and continues the descent along the roadway, shown below.
+When you are through the Túnel de Padornelo, the routes that walked up and over the top of the tunnel, now join the N-525 from the left, and continue the descent along the roadway, shown below.

 On the other side of the pass, the weather lightened up a bit, finally.
 You continue on the N-525 on the way to the next town of Padornelo.
 The Camino is well signposted, through here.

-At about 20.4 kilometers, you come to the overpass of the N-525 where it intersects the motorway, the A-52.
+After about 20.2 kilometers, you come to the overpass of the N-525 where it intersects the motorway, the A-52 again.
 Just before the overpass, you see the N-525 kilometer marker 102.

 After the flyover, the town of Padornelo is now only 1/2 kilometer away as you can see on the sign in the photo below.
-You can also see the sign for Aciberos, an alternative route to Lubián if it is in your plan to go that way.
+You can also see the sign for Aciberos, in the final section to Lubián.

 Here is the town of Padornelo, as we entered, with the Iglesia de Santa María de la Asunción on the left and yes, a bar on the right!

-The first bar that we came to, at about 21 kilometers, we stopped, as we were more than ready to warm up, dry out and get a cup of café con leche and something substantial to eat.
+The first bar that we came to, after about 20.9 kilometers, we stopped, as we were more than ready to warm up, dry out and get a cup of café con leche and something substantial to eat.

 Here is the Bar Silva and its tienda, which had lots of hanging Serrano ham for sale, and other meats, in addition to the bar service.

 After our break it was really difficult to suit up and set back out in the rain.
-I was glad that we had come so far before a break, and that we had only another six kilometers remaining.
+I was glad that we had come so far before a break, and that we had less than seven kilometers remaining.

 We got back onto the N-525 and passed the Hotel Padornelo in about another 1/2 kilometer.
 We seriously considered staying here as we walked by and the hotel looked so inviting as a refuge from the rain!
-It would not have been a bad day at 21.6 kilometers!
+It would not have been a bad day after 21.4 kilometers!

 But we kept on going!
 More slogging on the highway with little or no shoulder now.
 In places, there is a bit of a rough path outside the guard rail, which we chose not to use.
 Instead we walked as a big colorful clump along the roadway.
 With five of us, the cars could see us sufficiently.
 Plus, if one came we moved over to the side.
 We wanted to make the walk as easy for us as possible.
 Perhaps this was not very respectful of the car drivers, but there was very little traffic through here.